Yahapi/yahapi/pages/home.md

 }
 ```

-Yahapi would like you to transform this to:
+The same resource in Yahapi might look something like this:

 ```
 GET /orders/43983